MrfksIv/cazana_test/README.md

 ```

 ### Running the tests
+According to the task instructions, the program runs through the unit tests created using Jest.
-To run the tests use the command:
+To run them, use the command:
 ```shell
 npm test
 ```